VYNE Therapeutics

 Venture Round in 2011

-Blekko is a search company established in 2007 by Rich Skrenta and a team from Topix and Netscape's Open Directory.
-The company offers a web search engine and a mobile application that enables users to filter search results based on specific categories.
-Additionally, Blekko operates a social news platform to enhance the search experience, allowing users to find relevant information more efficiently.
-The company has garnered investment from Baseline Ventures and several former Google employees.
+Blekko is a search company established in 2007 by Rich Skrenta and a team that includes members from Topix and Netscape's Open Directory.
+The company specializes in offering a web search engine and a mobile application, as well as a social news platform designed to filter search results.
+Blekko allows users to search for content based on specific categories relevant to their queries, differentiating itself in the competitive search engine market.
+The company has attracted investment from Baseline Ventures and several former Google employees, highlighting its innovative approach to enhancing online search experiences.

 Beautylish